 Make sure you write down the weights and reps you use on all your exercises in the gym.

-This can be done using an app, like the Iron Built Fitness App:
+This can be done using a lifting app, like rep count:

 Or just with the plain old pen and paper.

 Your goal is to always try and improve your strength in the gym overtime.
 Remember, if your relative strength improves your physique improves as well.

 How to Adjust if Things Aren’t Going as They’re Supposed To

 If your fat loss isn’t going as supposed, it can depend on a lot of things, such as: